 Continuing the Journey

 Redig started the dental school on a journey by making swift, necessary changes and by drawing our attention to the most important work to be done.
 He did not see all of his projects to completion; improvement is an ongoing process and many very talented people have joined and continue the effort.

 In the late 1960s, the Commission on Dental Accreditation came to San Francisco with the very realistic possibility of closing the dental school down.
 Today, the Dugoni School of Dentistry is setting the standards by which all schools are judged.
 Comprehensive care, humanism, competency-based curricula, a physical facility that supports the education and patient care mission and balanced University relationships with stable and transparent financial arrangements have all been written into the accreditation standards.
 Pacific provided the first draft in every one of these areas thanks to Dr. Dale Redig.

-David W. Chambers, PhD, is a professor of dental education and former academic dean at the Dugoni School of Dentistry, and is editor of the American College of Dentists.
+David W. Chambers, PhD, is a professor of dental education and former academic dean at the Dugoni School of Dentistry, and is editor of the Journal of the American College of Dentists.